CrisLap/Toxic-comments-filter/README.md

 # Deep Learning Project: Toxic Comment Filter

 Hello and welcome!
-Thank you for taking the time to explore this project :blush:
+Thank you for taking the time to explore this project

 The present project aims to develop a Deep Learning multi-label classification model for filtering toxic comments within social network platforms.